 SaaS is now the default delivery model for most B2B software in Singapore.
 The market is divided into global SaaS giants with SG-region hosting (Salesforce, ServiceNow, HubSpot, Atlassian, Zendesk), regional SaaS players strong in APAC, and a maturing crop of Singapore-headquartered SaaS startups serving niche local workflows.
 The buyer's challenge: not which SaaS, but which combination — and how to keep the sprawl manageable.

-This guide ranks SaaS vendors with verified Singapore presence on TechDirectory and reviewed by real enterprise and SME clients.
-We include horizontal SaaS (CRM, ERP, HR, finance), vertical SaaS (industry-specific platforms), and APAC-strong regional SaaS players.
-Rankings reflect average rating with a minimum review threshold.
+This page groups SaaS vendors with a verified Singapore presence — horizontal SaaS (CRM, ERP, HR, finance), vertical SaaS (industry-specific platforms), and APAC-strong regional SaaS players.
+The list is unranked: sorted by Verified Score, then company name.
+Inclusion reflects a verified Singapore presence, not endorsement.

 The buyer's guide below covers data-residency considerations, contract terms that matter, and how to avoid the seven-figure SaaS sprawl that catches most growing Singapore companies by year 3.